junxit/us-congress-bills-114/bill.md

 legis-num: H.R.
 1321
 congress: 114th CONGRESS
 session: 1st Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # H.R.
 1321

-> To prohibit the sale or distribution of cosmetics containing synthetic plastic microbeads.
+> To amend the Federal Food, Drug, and Cosmetic Act to prohibit the manufacture and introduction or delivery for introduction into interstate commerce of rinse-off cosmetics containing intentionally-added plastic microbeads.

 ## § 1.
 Short title